picoruby/prk_firmware/README.md

 Feel free to reach out to [me](https://twitter.com/hasumikin) if you want me to link your keymap on this README.

+### FAQ

+- Q: Can I use Sparkfun Pro Micro RP2040 as a drop-in replacement instead of a Pro Micro without having to modify the CRKBD PCB?

+  A: Yes you can!.
+However, note that RGBLED feature is still not implemented on PRK.
+And don't expect your existing CRKBS's LEDs will blink even the feature is ready because the logic voltage of RP2040 is 3.3V while 5V on "normal Pro Micro".

 ### License

 Copyright © 2021 HASUMI Hitoshi.
 See MIT-LICENSE for further details.